saucelabs/sauce-docs/docs/error-reporting/project-setup/storage-sampling.md

 When a fingerprint has large numbers of objects, storing most objects beyond a certain amount, generally a few dozen, adds little value.
 Backtrace offers storage sampling to control object storage with respect to a unique combination of fingerprint and optional specified attribute values.

-Storage sampling dynamically decides upon ingestion which files should be kept in long term storage and which files can be discarded after processing is complete.
+Storage sampling dynamically decides upon ingestion which files should be kept in long-term storage and which files can be discarded after processing is complete.
 Most Backtrace instances have disk quota associated to them, and storage sampling provides a way to control the usage of disk depending on your teams specific needs by limiting the number of objects stored within a fingerprint.

 ## Rate Limit Rules